 This can help you to get a better understanding of your sleep pattern, what makes your anxiety worse, and what alleviates the anxious thoughts and feelings.
 This recognition can then help you to take steps to improve your sleep anxiety going forward.

-Avoid using unhealthy coping strategies to fall asleep
+Avoid unhealthy coping strategies to fall asleep

 You may be using coping tactics like keeping the light or TV on during the night, in an attempt to help you sleep.

-Or you may have been using medication, alcohol or drugs to go to sleep and if so, it is highly recommended that you stop.
-These won’t be addressing the real issues behind why you aren’t sleeping, and are only providing you with a short term solution, which could turn into a long term problem in the future.
+Or you may have been using medication, alcohol, or drugs to go to sleep and if so, it is highly recommended that you stop.
+These won’t be addressing the real issues behind why you aren’t sleeping, and are only providing you with a short-term solution, which could turn into a long-term problem in the future.

-Finding relaxation strategies that work for you, such as muscle relaxation or visual imagery, can help to distract you from your anxious thoughts.
+Finding relaxation strategies for anxiety that work for you, such as muscle relaxation or visual imagery, can help to distract you from your anxious thoughts.
 You may even want to find some relaxing music to accompany this.
 Doing these types of relaxation strategies do require dedication and patience, but over time, they can start to help you to sleep better.